Lighters (song): Background and release

 "Lighters" was first released by Shady and Interscope Records to digital download on June 14, 2011.
 It was added to contemporary hit radios stations lists in the United States as the second single on July 5, 2011, by Shady and Interscope Records, along with Aftermath Entertainment.
+Ten days later, the single was issued for radio airplay in Italy by Warner Music Group.
 Later, on September 19 of the same year, it was sent to contemporary hit radio in the United Kingdom.
 In 2022, the song was included on Eminem's second greatest hits album Curtain Call 2.